 This devastating consequence—along with the severe harm that vision problems and blindness in children can do to a child’s development—is why LCIF and Johnson & Johnson Vision Care have been collaborating to treat millions of children since 2002 through Sight for Kids (SFK), a program that provides vision screenings, eyeglasses, other treatments and eye health education for children.

-Focused on serving Asia, Sight for Kids has screened more than 17 million children over the past 10 years in Taiwan, Korea, Thailand, China, Malaysia, Hong Kong, India, Vietnam, Sri Lanka and the Philippines for refractive error and other vision problems.
+Focused on serving Asia, Sight for Kids has screened more than 19 million children since 2002 in Taiwan, Korea, Thailand, China, Malaysia, Hong Kong, India, Vietnam, Sri Lanka and the Philippines for refractive error and other vision problems.

-Of the 17 million children screened, nearly 600,000 have been referred to physicians for further evaluation, more than 163,000 have received glasses and more than 76,000 have been treated for various eye conditions.
+Of the 19 million children screened, over 686,000 have been referred to physicians for further evaluation, more than 202,000 have received glasses and more than 94,000 have been treated for various eye conditions.

 Since the program began, Johnson & Johnson has committed US$2 million to fund Sight for Kids vision screenings in areas of need.